 The Behringer Vintage Tube Overdrive Pedal is the least expensive pedal in this list.
 You can usually pick one of these up for only $20!
 Not bad.
 Although it’s not my first choice when it comes to overdrive pedals, if you’re just looking for a cheap overdrive pedal to add to your sounds, you should consider this one.
 It has your standard three knobs – drive, tone, and level to help shape your sound.
 People describe this pedal as having a more “vintage tube” sound (hence the name) which indicates it has more of a bluesy, overdriven tube-amp type of sound when enabled.
 Although the casing is made out of plastic (instead of metal like many of the other pedals I have listed), it’s really hard to complain when it only has a $20 price tag.
 Try one out!

 So there you have it – the list of the 10 best overdrive pedals.
-I own a couple of these and plan to purchase a couple more in the future to try out because there are just so many good options available when it comes to overdrive pedals.
-Having an overdrive pedal on your board I believe is a must, and the ones listed really shine!
+Having an overdrive pedal on your board is a must, and the ones listed really rock!
+Which ones are your favorites?
+Am I missing any overdrive pedals on your list?